How to Use Claude Cowork to Turn a Folder of Drafts Into a Board or Leadership Meeting Packet

 1) Set up the folder before Cowork touches it

 Cowork works best when the local workspace is clean.
-Give it one folder, not your entire documents library.
+Give it one project folder, not your entire documents library.
+Keep active files in source-drafts, and keep old drafts in archive-do-not-use.

 2) Ask Cowork for an inventory and missing-items check first

 Do not ask it to assemble the final packet on the first prompt.
-First, make it inspect the folder and tell you what is missing or out of order.
+First, make it inspect the folder and tell you what is missing, duplicated, unrelated, or out of order.
+This inspect-first step is the standard Cowork safety pattern for packet work.

 {